 Peru: Exporting cranberry to the US is complex, but very profitable

-The 7th International Blueberry Seminar organized by Blueberries Consulting in Lima, called "Peru and the Blueberry Industry: Defining Strategies for Access to New Markets", brought together Chilean and Peruvian experts who addressed various areas of the blueberry industry, that is to say, the agronomic management of the plant, the knowledge of the markets and a greater commercial experience.
-The event was attended by some 320 people including producers, exporters, professionals and interested public.
+The 7th International Seminar on blueberries organized by Blueberries Consulting in Lima, called "Peru and the Blueberry Industry: Defining Strategies for Access to New Markets", has brought together Chilean and Peruvian experts who addressed various areas of the blueberry industry, that is, the agronomic management of the plant, knowledge of the markets and greater commercial experience.
+About 320 people attended the event, including producers, exporters, professionals and the interested public.

-Julia Gamarra, agro-industrial engineer, expert in food legislation spoke about "Market strategies to promote the export of blueberries from Lima to the United States" and stated that the export of these berries to said market is still complex for small exporters but added that "it is well worth the effort because the profitability is very good".
+Julia Gamarra, agroindustrial engineer, expert in food legislation spoke about «"Market strategies to promote the export of blueberries from Lima to the United States" and stated that the export of these berries to that market is still complex for small exporters but added that "the effort is well worth it because the profitability is very good."".

 He stressed that although Peru can produce blueberries all year round as does the northern Chao area, Peruvian production intensifies from August to November and reaches its peak from October to November.
 He considered that Peru to achieve greater competitiveness should work in research and development given that currently only an 10% of Peruvian companies that participate in this industry invest in R & D.